-Priority pathogen - Dothistroma needle blight (DNB)

-DNB is a disease of conifers caused by the fungus Dothistroma septosporum with pines being particularly susceptible.
+Priority pathogen - Dothistroma needle blight (DNB) DNB is a disease of conifers caused by the fungus Dothistroma septosporum with pines being particularly susceptible.
 Until the late 1990's the disease was rarely seen in the UK and was primarily a problem on radiata pine in southern hemisphere countries like New Zealand.
-By 2006 it was found in 70% of the Corsican pine stands that were inspected in England, Scotland, and Wales but lodgepole pine (P. contorta) is also adversely affected and neither species is now planted to the same extent.
-Other affected species include Scots pine, Ponderosa pine (P. ponderosa) and Bishop pine (P. muricata) though the latter two are rare in the UK.
+By 2006 it was found in 70% of the Corsican pine stands that were inspected in England, Scotland, and Wales but Lodgepole pine (P. contorta) is also adversely affected and neither species is now planted to the same extent.
+Other affected species include Scots pine, Ponderosa pine (P. ponderosa), Radiata pine (P. radiata), and Bishop pine (P. muricata) though the latter three are relatively uncommon in the UK.
 The disease causes premature loss of needles older than one year and although trees can tolerate this, repeated and severe infections can gradually weaken the tree, reduce annual growth and eventually lead to death.
+Identification The first symptoms of infection with DNB are to be found on older needles towards the base of the crown.
+Soon after infection they develop a yellow-tan banding which gradually turns rusty red-orange, hence one of the former names for DNB, red-band needle blight.
+As the infection builds the ends of the infected needles turn brown while the bases remain green (fig. 3).
+This becomes increasingly apparent as summer progresses and eventually black fruit bodies appear on affected needles (fig. 4) and release spores which are spread via moist, misty air or rain-splash.
+Finally infected needles are shed prematurely, giving rise to a characteristic 'Lions tail' appearance (fig. 4).